UNIT 10.24 Solution Radioimmunoassay of Proteins and Peptides

 How to Cite

-This unit deals with solution radioimmunoassays (RIAs), using the double antibody/polyethylene glycol (PEG) method.
-A solution RIA determines the amount of a specific protein (or peptide) in an unknown sample by comparison to a standard curve developed using known amounts of the same protein (or peptide) (i.e., so-called standards).
-The amount of protein (or peptide) antigen in an unknown sample is determined based on its ability to compete with a radiolabeled protein (or peptide) (i.e., so-called tracer) for binding to the primary anti-protein (or anti-peptide) antibody.
-A secondary antibody directed at the primary antibody in the presence of PEG is used to precipitate the primary antibody-protein (or protein) complexes.
-The amount of radioactivity in the complex is inversely proportional to the amount of protein in the unknown sample, since there is competition between the radiolabeled tracer and the unlabeled protein (or peptide) in the unknown.
-Under ideal conditions, an RIA is capable of measuring picograms (10−12 g) of a protein (or peptide) antigen, but only if high specific activity radiolabeling of the standard protein (or peptide) can be achieved.
-Radioiodine (either 125I or 131I) is the label of choice, because of the significant increase in radioactive disintegrations per unit time (in comparison to 3H or 14C).
+This unit describes a solution-phase radioimmunoassay (RIA) using the double antibody/PEG method.
+A solution RIA determines the amount of a specific protein (or peptide) in a sample by comparison to a standard curve of the same protein (or peptide).
+The amount of protein (or peptide) in the sample is determined based on its ability to compete with a radiolabeled tracer for binding to a specific antibody.
+A secondary antibody and PEG are used to precipitate the primary antibody-protein complexes.
+The amount of radioactivity in the complex is inversely proportional to the amount of protein in the sample.
+Under ideal conditions, an RIA is capable of measuring picograms of a protein (or peptide), but only if the tracer is labeled at a high specific activity.
+To this end, this unit also presents protocols for radioiodination of proteins and peptides using lactoperoxidase or the Bolton-Hunter reagent.

 - double-antibody method;